Memories by the Stream

 about Memories by the Stream

-gunpoint and nearly died for defying her father's will.
-Since that day, nothing but animosity existed
+point of a gun and nearly died for defying her father's will.
+Since that day, nothing but animosity had

 "I just love the characters